uptrace/bunrouter/README.md

 TL;DR: If a requested URL contains a %2f, this router will still do the right thing.
 Some Go HTTP routers may not due to [Go issue 3659](https://code.google.com/p/go/issues/detail?id=3659).

+#### Escaped Characters

+As mentioned above, characters in the URL are not unescaped when using RequestURI to determine the matched route.
+If this is a problem for you and you are unable to switch to URL.Path for the above reasons, you may set `router.EscapeAddedRoutes` to `true`.
+This option will run each added route through the `URL.EscapedPath` function, and add an additional route if the escaped version differs.

 #### http Package Utility Functions

 Although using RequestURI avoids the issue described above, certain utility functions such as `http.StripPrefix` modify URL.Path, and expect that the underlying router is using that field to make its decision.
 If you are using some of these functions, set the router's `PathSource` member to `URLPath`.
 This will give up the proper handling of escaped slashes described above, while allowing the router to work properly with these utility functions.